DomWilliams0/name-needed/.planning/backlog.md

 * blocks that technically solid but possible (and slow) to pass through
 	* hedges, bushes
 * map chunks to torus and make the world wrap-around
+* chests/container are multiblock entities that can be hauled around and stored inside other containers, NOT voxels!

 ## Optimizations
 * integrate tracy for per-frame profiling